Hustle299/Project-0/README.md

 # Project-0

+Thanks to JC and Thuy,
-Thank JC, can't never finish this project without your help
+I can't never finish this project without you guys help

 A moderate project to start my learning with Go